ramosslyz/catngul/vuln/idor.md

   - Use burpsuite's scope feature for fast testing.
 Because the scope feature can be useful to make a target list and the scope feature allows showing only relevant data for your testing scope.
   - Use burpsuite’s compare tool.
 You should right-click on the request and choose “Send to Comparer” option.
 Then you can create the same request for using another object and send to comparer.
 ## Tips and trics
-  - Focus on 1 feature (Pak Yokokho)
+  - Focus on 1 feature (Pak Yokokho), klik semua button untuk mendapat
   - [How-To: Find IDOR (Insecure Direct Object Reference) Vulnerabilities for large bounty rewards](https://www.bugcrowd.com/blog/how-to-find-idor-insecure-direct-object-reference-vulnerabilities-for-large-bounty-rewards/)
     - Capture all request
     - When API endpoints are not provided in IDOR vulnerability tests, `.html` source code or `.js` files are useful.